 Surrogacy and Artificial Conception

 Welcome to the Surrogacy and Artificial Conception Laws section of FindLaw's Family Law Center.
-This section covers issues related to conceiving or carrying children to term outside of the traditional method.
-Fortunately for many prospective parents with fertility difficulties, advances in medicine have allowed these parents-to-be to consider alternatives to natural child conception and pregnancy.
-However, these technological advances have brought a whole host of new legal and ethical issues that the following articles address.
+This section covers issues related to conceiving and carrying a child to term outside of the traditional method.

 Family Law Related to Surrogacy and Artificial Conception

-Additionally, same-sex couples using artificial insemination may be concerned about the marriage and adoption laws relating to gay and lesbian couples in their state.
+Additionally, same-sex couples using artificial insemination may be concerned about adoption laws relating to LGBTQ couples in their state.
 These topics are available elsewhere on FindLaw.com.

-Parents-to-be reviewing this section may also be interested in the adoption and foster care information also available on FindLaw.com.
-Adoption can also be a great way to build or expand your family.
+Parents-to-be reviewing this section may also be interested in adoption and foster care information, which is available on FindLaw.com.
+Adoption can be a great way to start or expand your family.

-Whether you are just starting the journey to becoming a parent or have been trying for some time, you may need the help of an experienced attorney to ensure smooth sailing.
+Whether you are just starting the journey of parenthood or have been trying for some time, you may need the help of an experienced family law attorney to ensure smooth sailing.
 An attorney can make sure the ethical and legal hurdles of your surrogacy, artificial insemination, or in vitro fertilization are surmountable obstacles.